 Main product range:

 This online shop is actually quite popular.
 With more than 3 million visitors monthly, it has become the number 1 brand to explore for people that want to buy high-quality, eco-friendly outdoor wear.
-But Patagonia is more than a clothing brand.
-If you want to learn more about their history and their values, you can check out this interview with them.
+But Patagonia is more than a clothing brand – they have strong values and a mission.

 Probably one of the most successful companies if you want to use “environmentally friendliness” as the main criteria when judging someone.
 They are quite unique.